HDeiro/angolar-todo/server/README.md

 To install any of this package, open terminal and run

-go get github.com/{package-name}
+`go get github.com/{package-name}`

 ### How Use

+After all the process of install, you need create database in postgresql

+`psql createdb angolar-todo`

+You need change .env file in project with the connection information of your database

-After all the process of install, you need go to the api folder and use this code
+And go to the api folder and use this code

 `go run main.go`